 Other individuals were also to be seen: some jogging; some cycling; some skipping; some walking their dogs or playing fetch with them; some riding the swings; and others merely relaxing on the grass after an intense workout.

 Ravi realised that although an ice-cream cart had seemed very appropriate to have at a park, given the time of day, most people here would prefer healthier options over what they were selling.
 This served their purpose, in fact, since they could carry out the mission without too many distractions.

-Ravi was really impressed with Subro’s ice-cream cart plan and with the choice of location as well.
-He was confident that they would be leaving here with a collection of very interesting moments, all captured in InstaCopies.
-He now felt almost impatient to check the results but contained himself, allowing Subro to take his time and get the perfect shots.
-Ravi imagined how much more excited the painter must have been feeling, getting to use a device he’d been dying to find for years.
+Ravi was impressed with Subro’s ice-cream cart plan and with the choice of location as well.
+He was confident they would be leaving here with a collection of very interesting moments, all captured in InstaCopies.
+He now felt almost impatient to check the results, but he contained himself, allowing Subro to take his time and get the perfect shots.
+Ravi imagined how much more excited the painter must be feeling, getting to use a device he’d been dying to find for years.

 ‘Show me,’ Ravi begged, even as he reached for the InstaCopies in Subro’s hand.